Giovanni Agnelli

-Giovanni Agnelli (13 August 1866 – 16 December 1945) was an Italian businessman who founded the Fiat S.p.A. car manufacturing in 1899.
+Giovanni Agnelli (13 August 1866 – 16 December 1945) was an Italian industrialist and principal founder of Fiat S.p.A., established in 1899.
+Under his leadership, Fiat became a cornerstone of Italy's automotive industry, significantly contributing to the country's industrialization during the early 20th century.
+Agnelli also served as a Senator from 1923 to 1944.

 Early life

-The son of Edoardo Agnelli and Aniceta Frisetti, a landowning family who grew up in families rooted in the business, entrepreneurial, and financial environment of Turin on the eve of its industrialization, he was born in 1866 in Villar Perosa, a small town near Pinerolo, Piedmont, still the main home and burial place of the Agnelli family.
-His father, mayor of Villar Perosa, died at age 40, when he was five.
-He studied at the Collegio San Giuseppe in Turin, and then embarked on a military career.
-In 1893, Agnelli returned to Villar Perosa, where he followed in his father's footsteps and became mayor in 1895, a post that he held until his death in 1945; he was succeed by his grandson, Gianni Agnelli, whom he took care of since his son, Edoardo Agnelli, died in a plane accident in 1935.
+The son of Edoardo Agnelli and Aniceta Frisetti, a landowning family who grew up in families rooted in the business, entrepreneurial, and financial environment of Turin on the eve of its industrialization, he was born in 1866 in Villar Perosa, a small town near Pinerolo in Piedmont, which is still the main home and burial place of the Agnelli family.
+His father, the mayor of Villar Perosa, died at age 40, when Agnelli was five.
+He studied at the Collegio San Giuseppe in Turin and then embarked on a military career.

+In 1893, Agnelli returned to Villar Perosa, where he followed in his father's footsteps and became mayor in 1895, a post that he held until his death in 1945; he was succeeded by his grandson, Gianni Agnelli, whom he took care of since his son, Edoardo Agnelli, died in a plane accident in 1935.

-In the late 19th century, Agnelli heard about the invention of the then new horseless carriage and immediately saw an opportunity for using his engineering and entrepreneurial skills.
-In 1898, he met Count Emanuele Cacherano di Bricherasio, who was looking for investors for his horseless carriage project; Agnelli sensed the opportunity and Fiat was founded in 1899.
-He married Clara Boselli; they had seven children.
-As of 2000, from Agnelli and Boselli came over seventy descendents between children, nephews, and spouses.
+During the late 19th century, Agnelli heard about the invention of the then-new horseless carriage and immediately saw an opportunity for using his engineering and entrepreneurial skills.
+In 1898, he met Count Emanuele Cacherano di Bricherasio, who was looking for investors for his horseless carriage project.
+Agnelli sensed the opportunity, and Fiat was founded in 1899.

+He married Clara Boselli, and they had two children – Aniceta Caterina (1889–1928) and Edoardo (1892–1935).
+As of 2000, from Agnelli and Boselli came over seventy descendants between children, nephews, and spouses.